Titz0x/titz0x.github.io/_posts/2023-11-19-example-challenge-hacking.md

 As you may have realized by now, I started this week by learning Computer Science.
 Specifically:
 - 6 lectures of CS50 by Harward
-- The course "name"
-- Course "name"
+- Course "Smolny Computer Science" (15%)

 I'm also going to add English to my plan